ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 The only caveat?
 None.
 My code is divine.

 Just kidding.
 Outlines.
 Outlines are annoying to implement.
-Here is some example Sass of a beveled button, outline styles included:
+Here is some example Sass of a beveled button, outline style
+included:

 ```scss
 .button {